amzn/amzn-drivers/userspace/dpdk/README.md

 ## 10. Multi process (MP) support

-Currently MP support is __*experimental*__ - this means, that the driver does not guarantee all calls are MP safe and it is not performing all the required verification checks for the MP mode in all the places.
+Up to ENA v2.5.0, the MP support was __*experimental*__ - this means, that the driver was not guaranteeing that all calls were MP safe and it was not performing all the required verification checks for the MP mode in all the places.

-As many of the driver's requests to the hardware are performed using the admin queue which requests cannot be handled from the secondary process, all the API which must use it will not be supported from the secondary process.
+Many of the driver's requests to the hardware are performed using the admin queue.
+The admin queue requests cannot be handled directly from the secondary process.
+As a result, all the API calls which had to use requests like that were not supported by the secondary process.

-Some API is clear about it's usage in the secondary process, but other is not.
-To make it more clear, below is the list of the generic API which should not be used from the secondary process in the DPDK v21.08:
+Since not all API are clear about their usage by the secondary process, we provide here the list of the generic API which should not be used from the secondary process up to the DPDK v21.11 and ENA v2.5.0:

 - `rte_eth_stats_get()` - To get information about statistics, the ENA admin command needs to be send.